amateur2light/multi_header_injector/README.md

 - For each header name listed in the editor, it searches for the most recent request that contains that header name and captures its value.
 - Found values replace the existing values in the editor and in-memory configuration.
 - AutoUpdate runs automatically before injection if the configured interval has elapsed; it also runs immediately when you click **Apply** with AutoUpdate enabled.
-- **Important:** AutoUpdate only **replaces header values** for header names already present in your header editor — it does not add new header names automatically.
+- **Important:** AutoUpdate only **replaces header values** for header names already present in your header editor - it does not add new header names automatically.
+- **Note:** The extension works well while you are performing manual testing or have extended session expiry.
+If your application has session expiry due to user inactivity use [Session-Pilot](https://github.com/amateur2light/Session-Pilot) in parallel.

 ---